elchs/LetoDBf/Readme.txt

  If "#" symbol passed as field name in cFields, leto_groupby return a count of evaluated records in each group

       LETO_ISFLTOPTIM()                                        ==> lFilterOptimized

   To determine if an active filter in selected workarea is optimized [ aka executed only at server side ] or non-opimized [ server send all records to client, which then must decide itself for valid records. ] See 5.2 for more info.

       LETO_MEMOISEMPTY( cnField, cnAlias )                     ==> lEmpty ( TRUE for not a memofield )

   This is an optimzed function to very fast test, if a memofield of the current record is empty or not.
   The check will be done only at client side, so no network traffic to the server will occure.
   As it else would happen with a test like: EMPTY( FIELD->memofield ), for which the server will send the whole content of a memofield to the client, before client can decide if empty or not.
   <cnField> cFIELDNAME or nFIELDPOS, <cnAlias> cALIAS or nSELECT or active WA if empty.

-      DbInfo( DBI_BUFREFRESHTIME[, nNewVal])                   ==> nOldVal
+      DbInfo( DBI_BUFREFRESHTIME[, nNewSetting  ] )            ==> nOldVal

-  Setting new value for only one specific workarea: skip and seek buffers refresh time in 0.01 sec.
-  If -1: connection setting is used.
-If 0 - buffers are used anyway.
+ This returns the timeout value for the skipbuffer guilty for the this table, before an optional new setting is applied with <nNewSetting>.
+ Default is no specific timeou to a table, aka to use the general connection timeout value.
+ With optional <nNewSetting> it can be applied a new setting only guilty for this specific table.
+ "-1 " == skipbuffer disabled, "0" == infinite skipbuffer, nHotBuffer > 0 == nHotBuffer / 100 seconds.
+ Above is also the possible range for <nNewSetting>, plus a value < -1 will disable again a specific setting for this table.
+For the general timeout value see: Leto_Connect() function.

       DbInfo( DBI_CLEARBUFFER )

   This command clears the skip buffer, to force to get fresh data with next Dbskip( [ 0 ] )/ DbGo*().

       7.4 Additional rdd functions

       leto_CloseAll( [ cConnString | nConnection ] )           ==> nil

  Close all workareas for specified or default connection

       leto_DbDriver( [ "cNewDriver" ], [ "cMemoType" ], [ nBlocksize ] )